ialbert/pyblue-central/README.md

 --------

 **PyBlue** allows embedding metadata into the files as Mako comments.
-For example adding the text below into an html file set the name, a sort order and tags:
+For example adding the text below into an html file sets the name, a sort order (used to order listings) and the tags (used to group files) of the page:

     ##name Home Page
     ##sortkey 1